yuhko-msft/microsoft-graph-docs/api-reference/beta/api/b2cidentityuserflow-get-apiconnectorconfiguration.md

 ## Optional query parameters

 This method supports the `$expand` OData query parameter to help customize the response.
-For example, to retrieve the API connector for the `postFederationSignup` and `postAttributeCollection` steps, add `$expand=postFederationSignup,postAttributeCollection`.
+For example, to retrieve the API connector for the `postFederationSignup`,  `postAttributeCollection`, and `preTokenIssuance` steps, add `$expand=postFederationSignup,postAttributeCollection,preTokenIssuance` to the request.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers